sts10/tidy/readme.markdown

     -f, --force
             Force overwrite of output file if it exists

-    -g, --ignore-metadata <IGNORE_METADATA_DELIMITER>
+    -g, --ignore-ending-metadata <IGNORE_ENDING_METADATA_DELIMITER>
-            Ignore metadata after first given delimiter.
+            Ignore metadata after first appearance of given delimiter.
 Accepts delimiter character like ','.
 Maximum of one character.
 Use 't' for tab and 's' for space.
-Treats anything before first instance of delimiter as the "word".
+Treats anything before first appearance of delimiter as the "word".
+Only works with word removals, not word modifications (like to lowercase)

+    -G, --ignore-starting-metadata <IGNORE_STARTING_METADATA_DELIMITER>
+            Ignore metadata before first appearance of given delimiter.
+Accepts delimiter character like ','.
+Maximum of one character.
+Use 't' for tab and 's' for space.
+Treats anything after first appearance of delimiter as the "word".
 Only works with word removals, not word modifications (like to lowercase)

     -h, --homophones <HOMOPHONES_LIST>
             Path(s) to file(s) containing homophone pairs.
 There must be one pair of homophones per